SuhasBharadwajK/kalpAntaram/smRtiH/manuH/gangAnatha-mUlAnuvAdaH/01_praveshaH/091_ekam_eva.md

 +++

-He who perceives the Self in all beings, and all beings in the Self,—and sacrifices to the Self,—attains self-sovereignty.—(91)
+For the Śūdra the Lord ordained only one function: the ungrudging service of the said castes.
+(91).